 Affairs can be a leading cause of separation - with feelings of hurt, betrayal, confusion, anger, and a variety of others, it can feel increasingly difficult to reconnect and heal what's been broken.
 But it isn't impossible, and with relationship therapy, you can start moving forward.
 Here are some ways to begin.

 When living with Multiple Sclerosis, it can be difficult for people in relationships to prioritize intimacy & sex.
 Remember - having MS doesn't mean you no longer want/need intimacy and sex.
-In my MSAA webinar, I discuss the different ways relationships where one, or more, partners experiences MS.
+In Kimberly Castelo's MSAA webinar, she discusses the different ways relationships can enjoy intimacy and sex in which one, or more, partners experiences MS.

 When someone with a penis experiences erectile dysfunction, they can feel embarrassed and want to avoid sex.
 Although it's fairly common, it can be difficult to navigate.
 There is a way to healthily manage ED - learn more about it now.